 Show All Answers

-There is no cost for spectators to attend any of the events or to participate in the tournaments.
-There is a fee to enter the car show and more information can be found on this through the El Dorado Chamber of Commerce.
+There is no cost for spectators to attend any of the events.
+There is no cost to participate in the city-sponsored pickleball or disc golf tournaments.
+There is a fee to enter the El Dorado Chamber's car show and cornhole tournament.
+More information can be found on this from the El Dorado Chamber of Commerce.